deathwatchgaming/Unity-Compass/Assets/DWG/UBRS/Resources/TestStuff_Controller/Info/TestStuff_ReadMe.txt

 First since this is just a "holder" added for better organization, let us go ahead & drag the "Directional Light" into "Environment".

+* also if you wanted you could add a "dir" called Environment and opt to place your TerrainData inside that in its own Dir "TerrainData", and as such any other Environment stuff respectively in as desired the "Environment" dir.
+Just a suggestion.

 Also: We don't need the "Main Camera" in Sample Scene, so..., we can go ahead and delete it.